 And it is.

 Before you start your hunt for a tax professional I have an added suggestion.
-People with simple tax returns and older people (many times with simpler tax returns) might want to consider the Volunteer Income Tax Assistance (VITA) program.
-This tax preparation service has no cost to you for preparation of your return.
+Finding a Good Accountant This tax preparation service has no cost to you for preparation of your return.
 They handle simple returns only, but many of the preparers came from the professional ranks and are retired now and don’t want to sweat as hard as they did in their traditional working days.
 If your return is too complex for the VITA program they will tell you.
 Then you are back to finding a tax professional on your own.

 When looking for a tax professional you need to ask questions.
 Price is not the first question!
 It is the last one.
 You want to know if the supposed tax professional can push a 1 up against a 2 in an accurate way.